 Baitcast rods and reels are one of the best setups you can have when fishing, especially for bass, and even better when you are on a boat.
-A baitcasting setup helps you target your casting more effectively so that you can get into areas where there might be trees or a lot of weed.
-One question we get asked the most is if you should use a braided line with a baitcaster, and if it will help.
-We wanted to write this article to give you more knowledge around if its a good idea and why or why not.
+A baitcasting setup helps you target your casting more effectively so that you can get into areas where there might be trees or a lot of debris.
+One question we get asked the most is if you should use a braided line with a baitcaster and if it will help.
+This article should give you more knowledge as to whether if its a good idea and why or why not.

 Should I Use A Leader On My Baitcaster?